Metastasis and Progression of Mesothelioma

 Several cases have been recorded of mesothelioma spreading to the adrenal glands.[5]
 It occurs in up to a third of the cases of metastasis of pleural mesothelioma, but it may also occur with peritoneal mesothelioma.
 The adrenal glands are paired organs that sit on top of each kidney.

 Symptoms include back pain, abdominal pain, weight loss, or muscle weakness.
-It may also cause signs of adrenal sufficiency, a decrease in the hormones normally produced in the glands: low blood pressure, low blood sugar, and darkened skin.
+It may also cause signs of adrenal sufficiency, a decrease in the hormones typically produced in the glands:

 Metastasis to the kidneys has been reported, especially with peritoneal mesothelioma.[5]
 Symptoms include blood in the urine, a mass on the side of the lower back, fatigue, lower back pain, loss of appetite and resulting weight loss, a fever, and anemia.